primer/react/principles.md

 * Choose language that provides mutual understanding between engineering and design over specificity.
 * Support new vocabulary with descriptions and examples.
 * Be consistent in the application of vocabulary in written and verbal communication to reinforce understandings.
-* Articulate what you're are trying to do as well as what you are not doing.
+* Articulate what you are aiming to achieve as well as what you are not doing.

 ### Judgment